simplefoc/simplefoc.github.io/docs/simplefoc_shield/fabrication/shield_fabrication_v2.md

 The components with the manufacturers numbers I have chosen are not really set in stone, feel free to optimize them both in terms of prices and values if necessary. </blockquote>

 ### Board assembly and soldering
 Once when you have all the components and the PCBs the fun begins.
 All the components are relatively easy to solder.
 All the capacitors are `1206`, all the resistors are `1210`, the connectors are all through-hole and there is no real small SMD components.
 Therefore with some patience and you should have no problems soldering this board with a regular soldering iron and a bit of time.
 Therefore take a coffee and one deep breath and you are ready for 20 minutes of fun.
+The only non-fun part are two current sense amplifier INA240, but even they are not soooooo small 😊 .

 <blockquote class="info"> <p class="heading">Note</p>
 The board itself already has the descriptor names of the components on it so it should be easy to determine which component goes where.
 There is also an assembly drawing in the Pick and Place folder of the <a href="https://github.com/simplefoc/Arduino-SimpleFOCShield"><i class="fa fa-file"></i> gerber files</a> if you prefer to have a printed version.
 </blockquote>

-## PCB fabrication and assembly service
+## PCB fabrication and assembly service - **preferred choice** 📢
-This option is a bit more complex to setup and organize but produces much better results.
-It is also even cheaper for larger quantities >100pcs.
+This option is a lot simpler and produces much better results.
+It is also even cheaper for larger quantities > 50pcs.
 To order the boards, download the [<i class="fa fa-file"></i> Gerber files](https://github.com/simplefoc/Arduino-SimpleFOCShield) and [<i class="fa fa-file"></i> Bill of Materials](https://github.com/simplefoc/Arduino-SimpleFOCShield) and supply it to your manufacturer of choice.
-The gerber files include assembly and Pick and Place files already.
+In my case, I'm using the [JLCPCB](https://jlcpcb.com/).

-The price for 100 pcs is around 1000$ on [seeedstrudio.com](https://www.seeedstudio.com/) if the PCBA Fusion option is chosen.
+<iframe class="youtube"  src="https://www.youtube.com/embed/sax_9sUgBuk" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Fully assembled versions
 Order your own fully tested and assembled Arduino <span class="simple">Simple<span class="foc">FOC</span>Shield</span>  from our [shop](https://simplefoc.com/simplefoc_shield_product).